 A citizen-led effort to establish in a city-run electric utility in the small northeast Iowa community of Decorah is picking up steam, with advocates — including some local officials — forecasting significant local economic growth powered by the transition.
-Decorah, … Read More
+Decorah, with about 8,000 residents, is tucked in the northwest corner of Iowa just south of the … Read More

 This Drive Electric Week, join ILSR in celebrating the rise of the electric vehicle and the opportunity it presents to modernize the grid, empower consumers, and benefit communities.
 Below, we invite you to explore our recent work on electric vehicles and energy democracy.
 (You can also find our full report, Choosing the Electric Avenue — Unlocking Savings, Emissions Reductions, and Community Benefits of Electric Vehicles here.)… Read More

 A 40-year-old federal law has a new life in promoting a competitive U.S. clean energy market because of falling costs for wind and solar.
-But despite its lofty potential, the policy remains trapped between regulatory obstacles and utility resistance — … Read More
+But despite its lofty potential, the policy remains trapped between regulatory obstacles and utility resistance — forcing communities across the country to leave significant economic benefits on the table.
+The Public Utility … Read More

 Minnesota’s largest utility is planning a pilot community solar program specifically targeted to low-income customers, an important first step in bridging significant gaps in accessing the benefits of the state’s burgeoning clean energy economy.
-Xcel Energy filed a program outline … Read More
+Xcel Energy filed a program outline with Minnesota regulators last month, which drew general support from the Institute for Local Self-Reliance and … Read More

 Minnesota’s largest investor-owned utility, Xcel Energy, last month reported sparse participation in a program designed to deliver value to customers who charge their electric vehicles when it’s most convenient for the grid.
 But despite its benefits for the grid and cost savings for customers, the initiative appears stuck in neutral.